shauntmcgovern/ThisIsDirectWordFromLarryHoover/README.md

 computer art, visual design and biological understandings of sciences, human sciences, human law and present justification and pyschology.
-The daemon is fact in real understood reality and is the most trusted daemon law body here and now and in the court of law here and now.
+The daemon is in use at all capability.